Skip to content

 3. Cut into even, cylindrical pieces.

-4. Heat up a cast iron pan with four tablespoons of butter, olive oil, garlic and thyme.
+4. Heat up a cast iron pan with four tablespoons of butter, olive oil and thyme and/or rosemary.

-5. Allow the garlic/thyme to infuse the butter/oil for just a few minutes (do not brown).
+5. Allow the thyme to infuse the butter/oil for just a few minutes.

 7. Place the sweet potatoes in the pan.